morinlab/GAMBLR/README.md

 # GAMBLR - an R package with convenience functions for working with GAMBL results

 ## Installation
 If you have access to gphost, the easiest way to obtain and run GAMBLR is to do this via Rstudio on a gphost.
 If you do not have access to gphost, please refer to the [Run Remote On A Local Machine](#Run Remote On A Local Machine) section.
-Assuming you are running Rstudio on gphost, clone the repo to your home directory (not your gambl working directory).
+Assuming you are running Rstudio on gphost, clone the repo to your home directory (not your GAMBL working directory).

 ```
 git clone git@github.com:morinlab/GAMBLR.git